-The Business Administration curriculum includes three options.
-The Management track has been designed for students desiring to acquire a broad background in business, commerce and industry.
+The Business Administration Management track has been designed for students desiring to acquire a broad background in business, commerce and industry.
 The program is particularly recommended for students preparing for a supervisory or marketing position.
 Students contemplating transfer to a four-year institution and planning to major in a business-related discipline also frequently follow this curriculum.